Kiranreddy45/adelaide-bunnings-expansion/Bunnings suburb selection/README.md

 Phase 0a modelled Bunnings locations in **Adelaide only**: 105 SA2s with just **14 stores**.
 With so few positives, feature-importance estimates were statistically fragile and model comparison was meaningless (cross-validation folds held ~3 positives each).

-**Phase 0b:** learn the drivers of Bunnings location *nationally*, where ~292 positives give the statistics real power, then validate that the learned relationships transfer back to Adelaide — a city the model never trains on.
+** learn the drivers of Bunnings location *nationally*, where ~292 positives give the statistics real power, then validate that the learned relationships transfer back to Adelaide — a city the model never trains on.

 If a model trained on the rest of Australia can correctly identify Adelaide's actual Bunnings locations, the feature relationships are genuinely transferable, which is the entire commercial value of a location model.